Mullereto/VolleyBall/README.md

 - **Validation Videos**: 0, 2, 8, 12, 17, 19, 24, 26, 27, 28, 30, 33, 46, 49, 51.
 - **Test Videos**: 4, 5, 9, 11, 14, 20, 21, 25, 29, 34, 35, 37, 43, 44, 45, 47.

-For download the dataset and further information about the dataset, see the paper for more details: [link](https://github.com/mostafa-saad/deep-activity-rec).
+- For download the dataset: [link](https://github.com/mostafa-saad/deep-activity-rec).
+- further information about the dataset, see the paper for more details: [link](https://arxiv.org/abs/1511.06040).

 ---